Shop your local oneills.com

 McGregor Will Be Back

 After all the hype and coverage, Conor McGregor lost to Nate Diaz in UFC 196.
-After the bout he engaged in a serious bout of introspection, but also took a well aimed shot at his critics, many of whom took to social media to mock and taunt him in defeat: “When the history books are written, I sh
+After the bout he engaged in a serious bout of introspection, but also took a well aimed shot at his critics, many of whom took to social media to mock and taunt him in defeat: “When the history books are written, I showed

 As a player Damian Barton knew all about derby matches with near neighbours Tyrone.
 Never a man to take a backward step against the old rivals across the Sperrins, his absence from the sideline on Saturday will be noted by his players.
 Taking his place on the sideline will be Brian McGuckin, beside the typically inscrutable Mickey Harte.
 Healy Park, Saturday night.
 Tyrone v Derry Part IV.
 Be there.
 Or catch it on Setanta.